-1. Sew Clothes Using Fun Foam and Plastic Needles.
+Sew Clothes Using Craft Foam and Plastic Needles

 How to Make Puppet Clothes Using Fun Foam and Plastic Needles:

-1. Cut a Shirt Shape from Fun Foam.
+1. Cut a shirt shape from craft foam.
 Cut out circles for buttons, pocket shapes, or other decorative shapes.

 2. Mark dots on the fun foam around the edge of the coat about a half an inch apart with a black sharpie.
-Punch tiny holes through the fun foam at the dots using a sharp needle.
+Punch tiny holes through the fun foam at the dots using a sharp needle or small hole punch.
 Turn the coat over and mark dots on the other side of the coat where you can see the holes.
 Mark the dots farther apart for younger children.